Do you hate your job?

 The reason to do them is twofold.
 First, you’re being paid to do something, not just sit there.
 You are earning money for your time there, so you might as well do something with it.
 Second, doing things like this earns you positive attention at work from your supervisor, which can help a lot if you’re in an emergency situation or if you’re hoping for a raise or a promotion down the road.

 Not only is this good advice just to keep yourself sane (and employed) in these troubled time … but guess what?
-If you’re bored, have time on your hands, why not work on the answers for something else you need to learn?
+If you’re bored, have time on your hands, why not work on the skills for something else you can work at that will be better?

 You can’t believe how many people write me and ask for help about working in the Philippines, starting a business in the Philippines or other skill-related enterprises, but when I suggest something, will reply “But I don’t know how”.